Opinion | Trump reminds us why electing him in 2024 would be a disaster

 It should be noted that some analysts think the moral climate has shifted so overwhelmingly amid the invasion that Trump couldn’t revert to his previous pro-Putin, anti-West tendencies.

-“Whoever the American people elect in that circumstance will continue to both support Ukraine and lead the NATO alliance,” former Ambassador William Taylor, who testified during Trump’s first impeachment, told me.
+“Whoever the American people elect in that circumstance will continue to both support Ukraine and lead the NATO alliance,” former Ambassador William B. Taylor Jr., who testified during Trump’s first impeachment, told me.

 Hopefully we won’t have to find out whether this applies to Trump.
 But in his case, it seems extremely dubious to count on such an outcome.